mg50/Toe-Tac-Tic/README.md

 A version of Tic-Tac-Toe implemented in Factor.

-After installing Factor from the [website](http://factorcode.org/), symlink the `ttt` directory in this repository as follows:
+After installing the development release of Factor from the [website](http://factorcode.org/), symlink the `ttt` directory in this repository as follows:

 `ln -s $(pwd) ${YOUR-PATH-TO-FACTOR}/work/ttt`